nolanlawson/state-of-binary-data-in-the-browser/README.md

 Android
 ----

-Android didn't support IndexedDB until 4.4 Kitkat, and as of this writing, [more than half of Android devices are still pre-Kitkat](https://developer.android.com/about/dashboards/index.html).
+Android didn't support IndexedDB until 4.4 Kitkat, and as of this writing, [more than half of all Android devices are still pre-Kitkat](https://developer.android.com/about/dashboards/index.html).
 Some Samsung/HTC Android 4.3 devices have [a broken implementation of IndexedDB](https://github.com/pouchdb/pouchdb/issues/1207) based on an older version of the spec.
 PouchDB detects this and falls back to WebSQL.

-Additionally, many pre-4.4 devices don't support Blobs correctly - either they're using vendor prefixes like `window.webkitURL` or they use the deprecated `BlobBuilder` API. blob-util works around all these issues.
+Additionally, many pre-4.4 devices don't support Blobs correctly - either they're using vendor prefixes like `window.webkitURL` or they use the deprecated `BlobBuilder` API. [blob-util](https://github.com/nolanlawson/blob-util) works around all these issues.

-4.4 Kitkat devices will either have Chrome 30 or Chrome 33 depending on whether it's 4.4.0-4.4.1 or 4.4.2+.
+4.4 Kitkat devices will either have Chrome 30 or Chrome 33, depending on whether it's 4.4.0-4.4.1 or 4.4.2+.
 Lollipop is auto-updating; it debuted with Chrome v37 and is up to v42 as of this writing.

+Note this applies to WebViews (i.e. Cordova/PhoneGap apps), the stock browser, and most of the non-Chrome/non-Firefox browsers you'll find in the Play Store, since they just wrap a WebView (e.g. [CM Browser](https://play.google.com/store/apps/details?id=com.ksmobile.cb), [Dolphin Browser](https://play.google.com/store/apps/details?id=mobi.mgeek.TunnyBrowser), and [Link Bubble](https://play.google.com/store/apps/details?id=com.linkbubble.playstore)).

 Safari/iOS
 ---